-Notes This command does not restart device.
-This means that an active LAN connection is kept alive and that all LAN settings are unaltered, even though they may have been set to new values by the user.
-For this the RESTart command should be used.
+This command does not restart device.
+This means that an active LAN connection is kept alive and that all LAN settings are unaltered, even though they may have been set

 6.2 Signal routing

 All relays are controlled using the same ROUTe:{OPEN|CLOSe} commands.